jensenkd/script.hometheaterX/README.md

 * If not, create a new issue and provide as much data about your system as possible, a logfile will also be needed.

 ####Creating logfiles
-* To create a logfile, enable the debug setting in Kodi AND script.trakt, otherwise the logfile won't show any data from script.trakt.
+* To create a logfile, enable the debug setting in Kodi AND script.hometheaterX, otherwise the logfile won't show any data from script.hometheaterX.
 Check the [Kodi documentation] (http://kodi.wiki/view/Log_file) if you don't know where your logfile can be found.

 ###Contribute